 Toolio’s first prediction about the retail landscape post Covid-19 looks at the increasingly complex planning environment retailers will face and explains why they will need to embrace technology to manage this.
-You can see the rest of our predictions here.
+You can see the rest of our post-Covid predictions here.

 Retailers will face planning related challenges in three general phases: reopening, recovering and readjusting to the new norm.
-While each of these phases will pose different types of challenges, they will have lasting impacts on planning processes, teams and the technology they use.
+While each of these phases will pose different types of challenges, they will have lasting impacts on planning processes, teams and the technology we use.

 The second phase of challenges will come around predicting demand over the next 6 to 12 months.
 Normally, retailers pour over historical data to understand patterns and layer in current trend analysis.
 However, both of these data sources are called to question in the new macro environment.
 Most certainly, last year’s numbers are no longer a guide for this year.
 Figuring out what is a trend, a blip or everlasting change will also be very difficult to decipher in the near term.

 The right answers will be hard to find, but the fundamentals are the same.
 When looking at historical data, understanding the true success factors of past seasons and products will be even more critical.
 And when chasing current trends it's more crucial than ever to match supply with demand and then pivot to the next trend.
 Data will continue to guide decisions, and retailers will need automated systems to analyze data at various levels in real time to gain actionable insights.